rvosa/bio-phylo-forest-dbtree/docs/paper.md

 )
 ```

-These examples should serve to illustrate that access to large tree
+These examples illustrate that access to large tree topologies indexed in
-topologies indexed in this way is quite powerful, especially when integrated
+this way is quite powerful, especially when integrated in scripting environments
-in scripting environments that provide additional functionality.
-The toolkit
+that provide additional functionality.
+The toolkit presented here provides such
-presented here provides such access.
+access.

 # Materials and Methods

 ## Database schema and object-relational mapping

-The database schema that provides the functionality described in the
+A database schema that provides the functionality described in the
 Introduction is shown in Table 1.
 In addition to the column names and their
 data types, shown are the indexes for the database engine to compute.
 To avoid
 confusion with the usage of 'index' elsewhere in this manuscript, what is referred